jucasoliveira/gclash/PROGRESS.md

   - Implemented singleton pattern for map instances
   - Used the eventBus to signal when maps are ready
   - Added proper disposal of Three.js resources (geometries, materials, textures)
+  - Integrated with the renderer's event-based animation system

 - **User Interface Changes**: